sfraney/wilderness_pathfinder_connections/content/Our_Story/advisory.md

 Co-Founder & Advisory Council Member

-As a member of the Advisory Council, Debbee brings her deep wisdom, experience, and passion for mentorship to ensure Wilderness Pathfinder Connections thrives.
+As a member of the Advisory Council, Maria brings her deep wisdom, experience, and passion for mentorship to ensure Wilderness Pathfinder Connections thrives.
 Her commitment to fostering inclusive and powerful spaces for healing makes her an invaluable part of the team.

 &nbsp;